praet0ri4n/go-vod-0.1.16-optimized/README.md

 ## **🎉 Final Results**

 ### **User Testimonial**
 > *"Unbelievable, now it plays everywhere on every browser I found and it starts blazingly fast!
 What a great work from you!"*
+> *— Tested on Ubuntu 22.04 with NVIDIA Driver 575, handling GoPro footage and 50fps deinterlaced content*

 ### **Performance Transformation**